filamentphp/filament/packages/forms/docs/03-fields.md

     ])
 ```

-You may customise how images are uploaded using configuration methods:
+You may customize how images are uploaded using configuration methods:

 ```php
 use Filament\Forms\Components\RichEditor;